 - 1. Public, semi-public, governmental restrooms and public shower facilities shall post not less than one (1) water conservation sign in each restroom and shower facility, the size of which shall not be less than eight and one-half inches (8.5) by eleven (11) inches. - 2.
-Hotels, motels and other lodgings shall provide a water conservation informational card or brochure in a visible location in each guest room. - 3.
-Retail plant nurseries shall provide each retail customer with low water-use landscape literature and water efficient irrigation guidelines at the time of sale of any perennial plant.
-In order to facilitate the purchase of low water-use plants, nurseries are strongly encouraged to tag or sign their plants that require little or not supplemental water once established.
+Hotels, motels and other lodgings shall provide a water conservation informational card or brochure in a visible location in each guest room.

+- 3. Retail plant nurseries shall provide each retail customer with low water-use landscape literature and water efficient irrigation guidelines at the time of sale of any perennial plant.
+In order to facilitate the purchase of low water-use plants, nurseries are strongly encouraged to tag or sign their plants that require little or no supplemental water once established.
 For the sale of all turf or grass seed or sod, the customer shall be given County provided literature indicating the restrictions to planting water consumptive turf. - 4.
 Landscape contractors, maintenance companies and architects shall provide customers with low water-use literature and water efficient irrigation guidelines at the time of contracting.
 Landscape professionals shall educate their customers regarding the operation of their timed irrigation systems. - 5.
 Title companies and others closing real estate transactions shall provide the purchaser with indoor and outdoor conservation literature at the time of closing. - 6.
 County departments shall provide indoor and outdoor conservation literature to all persons applying for a development permit and persons initiating water service.

-7.13.3.4.
+The County shall provide the conservation literature on its internet web site, and shall distribute literature to all entities providing water within the unincorporated areas of the County.

+7.13.11.5.
 Domestic Well Use Metering Program.